-Lineage Project’s unique teaching model fuses meditation, contemplative group discussion, and mindful movement, such as yoga and Tai Chi.
+Lineage Project’s unique teaching model fuses meditation, contemplative group discussion, and mindful movement like yoga and Tai Chi.
 We deliver this model to young people who are justice-involved, homeless, in school and suspended from school, or otherwise vulnerable.
-We also provide trainings and consultations for teachers and staff, helping to build trauma-informed, culturally responsive, and mindful organizations.
+We also provide trainings and consultations for teachers and staff, helping to build trauma-conscious, culturally responsive, and mindful organizations.

 Lineage Project delivers programs to youth and staff at every point in the justice system.
 We work inside secure detention facilities, non-secure detention and placement sites, alternative-to-incarceration programs, and with youth on probation.
 We also create and manage a comprehensive arts and mindfulness after-school program at Horizon Juvenile Center (secure detention).

 Research published in the peer-reviewed International Journal of Offender Therapy and Comparative Criminology shows that our program at an alternative-to-incarceration site helped justice-involved young men manage their anger, reduce reactivity, and cope with high levels of stress and anxiety—potentially reducing the likelihood of justice system re-involvement.
 Read the full article here.

 "Teaching kids about mindfulness and breathing techniques has helped them regulate their emotions.
 Oftentimes aggression and poor decision-making are the result of poor impulse control.
 The Lineage instructors are very knowledgeable about our population and do an excellent job engaging the youth.
 Exposing kids and staff in our system helps create a safer environment and, hopefully, long lasting changes in the young people's ability to control their futures."

 — Sandra Bryce, former Director, Ella McQueen Reception Center (state-run intake center)